New Research Suggests The Bronze Age Egtved Girl Priestess From Denmark May Not Have Been A World Traveler

 However, both Robert Frei and Karin Frei, a professor of archaeometry at the National Museum of Denmark, believe that their previous work was meticulous and correct.
 As Robert Frei stated of their research on these two Bronze Age Danish women, “In addition, other recent European studies, based on, among others, ancient DNA and strontium isotope investigations, also point to a high degree of mobility of humans in Bronze Age Europe.”

-It has been previously suggested that the Egtved Girl spent her formative years in other areas away from Denmark and then later on made plenty of excursions between Denmark and other countries, while the Skrydstrup Woman is thought to have arrived in Denmark much later and aged at least 13.
+It has been previously suggested that the Egtved Girl spent her formative years in other areas away from Denmark and then, later on, made plenty of excursions between Denmark and other countries, while the Skrydstrup Woman is thought to have arrived in Denmark much later and aged at least 13.

 Since Andreasen and Erik Thomsen, an associate professor emeritus of geoscience at Aarhus University, weren’t certain about these findings, they decide to analyze the remains of these two Bronze Age women for themselves to see what they would learn.